sframe-wg/sframe/draft-omara-sframe.md

 An easy way of solving the issue would be to perform signature only on the base layer or take into consideration the frame dependency graph and send multiple signatures in parallel (each for a branch of the dependency graph).

-In case of simulcast or K-SVC, each spatial layer sould be authenticated with different signatures to prevent the SFU to discard frames with the signature info.
+In case of simulcast or K-SVC, each spatial layer should be authenticated with different signatures to prevent the SFU to discard frames with the signature info.

 In any case, it is possible that the frame with the signature is lost or the SFU drops it, so the receiver MUST be prepared to not receive a signature for a frame and remove it from the pending to be verified list after a timeout.